What is social media intelligence?

-Let’s start with what social media intelligence is.
+Let’s start with the definition of social media intelligence.

 With over 4.5 billion social media users around the world there are huge volumes of social media data produced and requested by companies across the world daily, and many of those companies monitor that data for information that makes a difference for them, like the amount of times their brand is mentioned or what the overall attitude is toward their brand.
 Keeping an eye on that is important - but that’s monitoring, not intelligence.
 We're not just talking about a list of social media posts here, it's about what that data tells you.

 Pulling data and doing a quick analysis as to why things are happening, is definitely not social intelligence.
 Using data to critically analyze why, is social intelligence.
 It’s way more than just pulling the numbers and taking note: social media intelligence exists to ask why.

 Social media intelligence consists of the decisions and actions that come after your initial social media reporting.
 It allows you to act on your insights and work toward becoming a social data driven business based on the conclusions derived from your social media reporting.

 While reporting and monitoring your social media stats is important, the next step is even more crucial.
 Looking toward the future and deciding what choices you can make (based on your social media data) that can help benefit your business.
 Social media intelligence helps you create a central intelligence zone that can reach its tentacles into every department of your company to help them make better and more beneficial decisions.
 Here are a few examples of different use cases: